 Heather suggested that we get some focaccia bread from the local bakery in the city.
 She told us to try some bread from Pugi, which is known to have the best focaccia in all of Florence.
 Of course the foodie in me just had try every Italian food (like pizza, pasta, tiramisu, gelato, all that good stuff) while on my trip, so naturally I had to get my hands on the bread as soon as I could.

-Upon walking into the bakery we were overwhelmed with the scent of olive oil and garlic...I'm a sucker for that smell!
-We only bought a small piece of the original focaccia, but it was sooo good!
-Boy, am I glad that we listened to our host’s recommendation!
-Having never tried focaccia, I felt like I had died and gone to bread heaven after trying it.
-I was sad I didn't have time to go get more during our short stay in Florence!
+Upon walking into the bakery, we were overwhelmed with the scent of olive oil and garlic...I'm a sucker for that smell!
+We shared a small piece of the original focaccia bread and it was sooo good!
+Boy, am I glad that we listened to Heather's recommendation!
+Having never tried focaccia in my life, I felt like I had died and gone to bread heaven after tasting it.
+I'll admit, I was sad I didn't have time to go get some more during our short stay in Florence.

 In a mad attempt to try to recreate the Italian bread at home, I came across a delicious recipe for focaccia bread which I decided to adapt for my blog.
 While it's obviously not quite as authentic as true Italian focaccia, it certainly satisfied my craving for the delicious bread.
 This recipe is a super easy way to bring the taste of an Italian bakery to your home, plus the spices and olive oil make your kitchen smell so good!

 While focaccia bread is absolutely delicious on its own, it is the perfect accompaniment to pasta, soup, or salad.
 It also makes the perfect sandwich bread when you feel like spicing up your plain old white bread sandwich!